First-Peoples-Cultural-Council/fv-batch-import/README.md

 Currently only FVWordMigrator has been tested and refactored.
 Others will need more testing with data and may need some tweaking to run.

+Tasks in standalone_tasks have been removed and are gradually being re-done in: https://github.com/First-Peoples-Cultural-Council/fv-utils

 ## How to Use ##
 There are a number of 'Migrators' included that can be generated as runnable jar files.
 To change which 'Migrator' is being used, update pom.xml, changing the mainClass in the maven-jar-plugin: